Fire Protection Systems Overview: How Everything Connects

 Closing

-Fire protection systems are not separate entities—they're designed to work as one integrated safety network.
+Fire protection systems are designed to work as one integrated safety network, not as separate entities.
 Each component plays a specific role.
-Gaps between systems are dangerous.
+Gaps between systems create the conditions where fires cause injury and death.
 Proper coordination happens during design, installation, and ongoing maintenance.
-Building managers who understand how systems connect can identify gaps and manage vendors effectively to ensure complete protection.
+Building managers who understand how systems connect can identify gaps and manage vendors effectively.